 Therapeutic Implications

 Targeting glial cells and neuroinflammation is a new avenue for developing treatment for chronic cough.
+Efforts to treat cough, especially in patients with chronic and refractory forms, face significant challenges due to the involvement of complex neural and immune mechanisms.
 By modulating glial cell activity, we can reduce the neuroinflammatory processes that increase cough reflex sensitivity and phlegm production.

 Current and Future Therapies